tom-newbold/ECM1400-COURSEWORK/README.md

 #### Installing Required Modules

 A list of modules to be installed can be found in *requirements.txt*.
-Installing these modules can be done by running *requirements.bat*, or manually by executing `pip install -r requirements.txt` in the project directory
+Installing these modules can be done by running *requirements.bat*, or manually by executing `pip install -r requirements.txt` in the project directory.

 #### API key

 In order for news stories to be displayed, a key for the NewsAPI is required.
 Visit <https://newsapi.org/> and create a free account.
 Open *config_template.json*, and replace `[api-key]` with your key.
 Once this is done, make sure to rename this file to *config.json*.

 #### Personalising